 To configure virtual machines for backup

-- Log on to Phoenix management console.
+- Log in to Phoenix Management Console.

-- In the Storage & Administrative Group section, provide the following details:
+- In the Configure VM for Backup page, enter the following details:

 In this field, you can: